Simpani-Kubinde, Sindhupalchowk

 The main source of income for villagers is agriculture.
 They cultivate different crops and sell them on the market from where they can earn money.
 There are a few shops and mills that can be used by the public.
 There is a milk collection center where the villagers can sell milk.
+Villagers mainly focus on growing seasonal agricultural crops like paddys, rice, wheat and potatoes.